oysttyer/oysttyer-deshortify/README.md

 * `extpref_deshortifyretries=10`: It is possible that resolving a shortener will timeout or fail for whatever reason.
 When this happens, deshortify will retry up to 3 times unless you modify this setting.

 * `extpref_deshortifyalways=1`: By default, deshortify only works on a list of known URL shorteners.
-This means "shorteners that <a href='http://twitter.com/RealIvanSanchez'>Iván</a> has seen in his timeline".
-Setting this will cause deshortify to <em>always</em> follow a link, regardless of if the URL seems to come from a shortener.
-Be warned: this means one more HTTP request per URL, which means more lagginess.</li>
+This means "shorteners that [Iván](http://twitter.com/RealIvanSanchez) has seen in his timeline".
+Setting this will cause deshortify to *always* follow a link, regardless of if the URL seems to come from a shortener.
+Be warned: this means one more HTTP request per URL, which means more lagginess.

 ## Legalese

 ---

   "THE BEER-WARE LICENSE":
 <ivan@sanchezortega.es> wrote this file.
 As long as you retain this notice you
 can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

 ---